contagon/handbook/handbook/29-meetings-in-the-church.md

 Ward council meetings usually do not last longer than one hour.
 They begin with a prayer and brief reports on assignments from previous meetings.
 Listed below are items that could be discussed.
 There is not enough time to discuss all of them in every meeting.
 The bishop gives priority to matters that are most needed to bless individuals and families.

 * *Living the gospel of Jesus Christ.* Helping all members build faith, receive saving ordinances, and keep their covenants.
 * *Caring for those in need.* Sharing resources and skills to bless individuals, families, and the community.
 Helping ward members become self-reliant.
-(See [22](22-providing-for-temporal-needs.md).)
+(See [chapter 22](22-providing-for-temporal-needs.md).)
 * *Inviting all to receive the gospel.* Reviewing the progress of those who are learning about the gospel, as well as new and returning members.
 Discussing ways members can share the gospel with others.
-(See [23](23.md).)
+(See [chapter 23](23.md).)
 * *Uniting families for eternity.* Reviewing the progress of members who are preparing to receive temple ordinances.
 Planning ways to help more members qualify for a temple recommend.
 Discussing ways members can participate in temple and family history work.
-(See [25](25-temple-and-family-history-work.md).)
+(See [chapter 25](25-temple-and-family-history-work.md).)

 As ward council members discuss these matters, they consider the needs and strengths of the members they serve.
 They can learn about these needs and strengths in presidency meetings, in discussions with members of their organization (including ministering interviews), and through their own ministering efforts.
 In addition, [Leader and Clerk Resources](https://lcr.churchofjesuschrist.org) has tools and reports that can help leaders be aware of the progress of members.
 Council members must keep confidential any private or sensitive information (see [4.4.6](4-leadership-in-the-church-of-jesus-christ.md#446-confidentiality)).